Welcome summer! Warm days have finally arrived, and we couldn’t be more here for it.

 There are some shops in Banff and Lake Louise that rent bikes, e-bikes, and scooters.

 See the Famous Lake Louise

 Also known as Ho-run-num-nay (lake of the little fishes) to the Stoney Nakoda, this lake is revered worldwide for its awe-invoking turquoise colour.
-By now, it’s generally thawed out, and it can be one of the best times to visit with fewer crowds.
+The best way to access Lake Louise this time of year is via one of the shuttle services since parking is very limited.